Gumichan01/target-xplosion/README.md

 ### Prerequisites ###

 The game depends on [LunatiX][].
 So you need to generate the library files of LunatiX in order to compile the game.
 Please take a look on the README of LunatiX for more information about how to install it.

 Since the repository contains big files that are indexed by [git-lfs][], you must install *git-lfs* in your computer in order to retrieve the repository and work on it.

-To compile, you just need to execute the following command:

-    $make
+So in order to build the project, you need to follow those steps:

+    $ git clone git@github.com:Gumichan01/target-xplosion.git
+    # Build LunatiX (library files) and put the library files into *lib/linux*
+    $ git-lfs pull
+    $ make

 ## Videos ##